 Knowing that they are being monitored can encourage your employees to try harder to follow the rules, allowing you to stamp out bad behaviours.
 It also gives business owners more control over what happens within their organisations, as cameras can act as your eyes and ears when you can’t physically be there.
 Ultimately, it can ensure that nothing goes on within the business without you knowing about it.
 If there is a mysterious case of pollution or improper waste disposal, you will never be caught unawares.
 You can investigate quickly and use your surveillance footage to punish the perpetrators.

 Will such a scheme work?
 Environmental campaigners are optimistic that the plan will discourage the use of polluting vehicles and hopefully improve the air quality in city centres.
-The levels of nitrogen oxide exhaust gases can dramatically reduce the quality of air around homes, schools and town centres, and the Sunday Post reports that it causes 38,000 premature deaths throughout the world.
+The levels of nitrogen oxide exhaust gases can dramatically reduce air quality around homes, schools and town centres, and the Sunday Post reports that it causes 38,000 premature deaths worldwide.